-Auto RP188 Free Run On 24 Fps and 23.98 Fps video input formats the Pulldown Reference control to identify the input frame that will become an A frame at the output.
+Auto RP188 6Hz Input Free Run On 24 Fps and 23.98 Fps video input formats the Pulldown Reference control to identify the input frame that will become an A frame at the output.
 This frame is called the A frame candidate (see Figure 5-1).
-The output of the A frame candidate frame will be delayed by 2 frames, will consist of two video fields and will normally be in time with the input.
+The output of the A frame candidate frame will be delayed by 2 frames; this will consist of two video fields and will normally be in time with the input.
 Additionally, an offset can be added to the A Frame reference using the A Frame Offset control to accommodate situations where the A frames are not in time with the A Frame reference.
-(See section 5.3.3.2)
+(See section 5.3.5.2)

-When you select Auto the 500DCDA-HD will auto detect the pulldown reference according to the following priority:
+When you select Auto the 510DCDA-HD will auto detect the pulldown reference according to the following priority:

-- RP188 ancillary timecode if present - Free Run pulldown if RP188 is not present
+- RP188 ancillary timecode if present

+- 6Hz input if present

+- Free Run pulldown if RP188 and 6Hz is not present